ghga-de/milestones-docs/67-oryx/technical_specification.md

 mechanism in `hexkit`.
 That mechanism, a class that mimics some of the outbox DAO's functionality, can be created in another epic.

-For this epic, **if** a config class in the chart below is *not* marked with "*(stateful)*" but the current corresponding event types *are* dictated by `hexkit`'s outbox pattern event types, **then**:
-1. The event type's configured value, after using the standardized classes, should be temporarily set to `upserted` for continuity.
-   - The value can be set to something natural once the new persistent publisher class is implemented.
-2. These are examples of places where the future stateless outbox DAO would be used.
-   - Not exhaustive -- most non-outbox events would be eligible

 ### Proposed Config Classes
 > (stateful) means these events communicate state and should use the outbox pattern